icrphysics/RSStaticCodeChecker/README.md

 ```
 where "patient_list" is the variable to ignore.

-A variable can also be ignored only for a specific error types:
+A variable can also be ignored only for specific error types:
 ```
 #@ignore_variable(patient_list, error_types=[attribute_error])
 ```